poelstra/ts-promise/README.md

   Returns fulfillment value if fulfilled, otherwise throws an error.
 - `reason(): any`
   Returns rejection reason if rejected, otherwise throws an error.
+- `toString(): string`
+  Returns a human-readable representation of the promise and its status.
+- `inspect(): string`
+  Returns a human-readable representation of the promise and its status.

 # TODO